 Settlement agreements are often completely enforceable as oral contracts.
 Depending on your state's laws, enforcement of an oral settlement agreement may come down to whether there was a meeting of the minds.

 If the court is satisfied there was an agreement -- even outside of court -- then chances are, you won't be able to back out of a settlement.
+The only way to know whether your settlement agreement is binding is to contact an experienced personal injury attorney.
+Most are willing to consult about your case for free.

 - Should You Settle Your Injury Lawsuit?
 (FindLaw's Injured)